Remi-Coulom/joedb/doc/source/concurrency.rst

     joedb::Local_Connection<joedb::File> connection("local_concurrency.joedb");

-joedbc produces a convenient ``Local_Client`` class that creates the connection and the client in one single line of code.
-Here is an example of use:
+:ref:`joedbc <joedbc>` produces a convenient ``Local_Client`` class that creates the connection and the client in a single line of code.
+Here is an example:

 .. literalinclude:: ./tutorial/local_concurrency.cpp
    :language: c++

-Multiple instances of this program can safely share the same database and run concurrently.
+Multiple instances of this program can safely share the same database and run concurrently on the same machine.

 ``Server_Connection``
 ^^^^^^^^^^^^^^^^^^^^^